-- If you develop message flows that use WebSphere MQ Real-time Transport with Multicase PGM support, you must install WebSphere MQ Version 6.0 or later on each affected broker system.
+- If you develop message flows that include the MQOptimizedFlow node, you must install WebSphere MQ Version 5.3.0.10 or later on each affected broker system. - Support for JMS SSL requires WebSphere MQ Version 5.3.0.11 or later. - If you develop message flows that use WebSphere MQ Real-time Transport with Multicase PGM support, you must install WebSphere MQ Version 6.0 or later on each affected broker system.
 An iFix is also required; see the readme.html file for the latest information. - To exploit the Native POSIX Threading Library (NPTL) performance gains on Linux systems (available with Kernel 2.6 and above), which support multiple threads running within one process, you must install WebSphere MQ Version 6.0.
 Performance gains might be achieved where you have multiple message flows assigned to a single execution group.